“Infection and auto-immune disease are the opposite sides of the same coin.”

 - Tame the Spirit Herbs (least expensive yet very good quality)

-- GI Encap- Thorne: Contains high doses of slippery elm, marshmallow root, licorice root, aloe, and nothing else
+- GI Encap- Thorne: Contains high doses of slippery elm, marshmallow root, licorice root, aloe, and nothing else.
+If you don't have the motivation to order these herbs solo, this pill version will do the trick.

 This concludes the 4 R Protocol.
 Of course there are endless amounts of other supplements that could be beneficial in healing.
 I’m not a huge fan of Vitamin C (ascorbic acid) because it is made from corn, usually GMO, and folks with digestive disturbances often do not tolerate it well, even if they don’t realize it.
 Only a food sourced supplement of Vitamin C should be taken.
 Other than that, take whatever else feels right for your body.
 The ONE additional supplement that I feel everyone should take without question (especially those with bowel issues), is Magnesium.